xelatihy/yocto-gl/docs/yocto/yocto_scene.md

   microfacet refraction bsdf; also support homogenous volume scattering;
 - `subsurface`, for materials for skin, implemented as a microfacet refraction bsdf with homogenous volume scattering - for no this is like `refractive`;
-- `volume`, for materials like homogeneous smoke or fog, implemented as the lack of a surface interface but with volumetric scattering.
+- `volumetric`, for materials like homogeneous smoke or fog, implemented as the lack of a surface interface but with volumetric scattering.
 - `gltfpbr`, for materials that range from glossy to metallic, implemented as the sum of a lambertian and a microfacet dielectric lobe;